sebastiencaille/sky-lib/testcase-writer/README.md

 # Actions/Selectors/Parameters

-The Actions are methods defined by the Role classes
+The Actions are methods defined by the Role classes.
-The idea is to combine the Actions, Selectors and Parameters to perform many different actions.
+The idea is to combine the Actions, Selectors and Parameters to perform many different operations.
 Some basic actions could be "edit", "check" and "delete"
 Some selectors could be "create", "find", "current"
 Let's consider that we have the data data1 and data2